steenk/tripledollar/README.md

-# Trippledollar
+# Tripledollar

 ![](logo.png)

-When you're going to create a lot of DOM elements from Javascript, and you want a minimalistic approach; __trippledollar__ is it.
+When you're going to create a lot of DOM elements from Javascript, and you want a minimalistic approach; __tripledollar__ is it.
 It's not a framework, it's a small help library for creating
 DOM elements with Javascript, and no more.
 It is actually __less then 2kB!__ So this tutorial is bigger than the library itself.

 What you want to do is something like this (just a silly example):

 	<div id="d001" class="simple" style="display:inline; background-color:blue;">
-		<strong class="bold">Trippledollar</strong>
+		<strong class="bold">Tripledollar</strong>
 		<button name="but001" onclick="alert('hello')">OK</button>
 	</div>